 Patient-Centered Community Care (PC3)

-Patient-Centered Community Care is a Veterans Health Administration (VHA) nationwide program that utilizes health care contracts to provide eligible Veterans access to primary care, inpatient/outpatient specialty care, mental health care, limited emergency care, and limited newborn care for enrolled female Veterans following birth of a child.
+Patient-Centered Community Care (PC3) is a nationwide network of community providers that provides eligible Veterans access to primary care, inpatient/outpatient specialty care, mental health care, limited emergency care, and limited newborn care for enrolled female Veterans following the birth of a child.

-Contracts have been awarded to Health Net Federal Services and TriWest Healthcare Alliance in the following regions:
+Contracts are currently awarded to Health Net Federal Services and TriWest Healthcare Alliance in the following regions:

 Health Net Federal Services